RSS-researcher/RSS/README.md

 ```
 python main.py <year>
 ```
-to apply random silicon sampling on the ANES data for the specified year.
+to conduct random silicon sampling on the ANES data for the specified year.

 `main_st.py` is a script for stratified experiments.
 It allows for random silicon sampling from 23 subgroups extracted from the ANES 2020 data.